Git Local Repositories for the Impatient

 You find the changes you made locally were not a good decision.
 No problem, you can erase these changes with:

-Undo last commit putting everything back into the staging area:
+Undo the last commit putting everything back into the staging area:

 git reset --soft HEAD^